listener-js/listener/docs/README.md

 }
 ```

 The last element of the identifier array is the "function id" of the current function.
-The preceeding elements constitute the identifiers that were passed into the listener.
+The preceeding elements constitute the identifiers passed into the listener.

 ## Connect listeners by identifier